,

 Honoring & Remembering

-In the past eleven years, I have been struck by the loss of two of the most important people in my life: my best friend Michael in 2012, and my younger brother Luke, to brain cancer in 2019.
+Over the past fourteen years, I've experienced the profound loss of two incredibly important individuals in my life: my best friend Michael in 2011, and my younger brother Luke, who succumbed to brain cancer in 2019.

-Grief numbs your body, breaks your heart, and drains your veins, but grief also is just another form of love.
-Thinking about my brother sometimes overwhelms me with agony because he is not around anymore, but thinking about him also fills me with immense joy.
+Grief numbs your body, breaks your heart, and drains your veins, but grief is also just another form of love.
+Thinking about my brother sometimes overwhelms me with pain because he is not around anymore, but thinking about him also fills me with immense joy.
 I think about the happiest moments of my life that we shared, and it makes me feel incredibly grateful.

 When I build a birdhouse I am not just putting pieces of wood together.
 I am pouring my heart out.

-Even in the most difficult moments, I’m aware that I’ve been extremely lucky and it makes me so happy when people can see it reflected in the whimsy of my birdhouses.
+Even in the most difficult times, I’m aware that I’ve been fortunate and it makes me so happy when people can see it reflected in the whimsy of my birdhouses.

 " I believe my loved ones live on within me and I’m grateful for their influence in shaping the man I am today.

-If I could live a life half as whole as theirs and celebrate every moment just the way they would want me to, I would consider myself lucky. "
+If I can live a life half as whole as theirs and celebrate every moment just the way they would want me to, I will consider myself lucky. "

 "He went through a company like a lamplighter —